 A japanned tin box of Halden hand made instruments.
 It is complete except for a road pen, which was an unusual addition to this full set.
 It dates from the early 20th century.

 A top quality set of Halden traditional pattern instruments in a black (Russian) leather covered pocket case.
 These are small size instruments (4 1/2" compass etc.).
-The spring bows and bow compasses have screw off points and the 4 1/2” compass has two extension bars.
+The spring bows and bow compasses have Harling’s Improved Needle Points and the 4 1/2” compass has two extension bars.
 It dates from circa 1900.
+The spring bows and bow compasses would have been bought in from W H Harling.
+Possibly other instruments were as well.

 A traditional pattern set of student quality.
 The compass is missing its divider insert.
 The protractor is a "Pupils Own".
 Early twentieth century.